gibbs/gibbs.github.io/content/projects/002-docker-lighthouse.md

 ### Generate a HTML Report

 Reports are generated in the container under `/home/lighthouse/reports/`.
-Using a volume reports can be written to the hosts current working directory with:
+Using a volume, reports can be written to the host's current working directory with:

 ```bash
 docker run --cap-add=SYS_ADMIN -v "$(pwd):/home/lighthouse/reports/" genv/lighthouse:latest https://example.com/